floriscornel/wordle-assistant/README.md

  12971 Possible words: ["OTHER", "THEIR", "WHICH", "THERE", "FIRST", "THESE", "WOULD", ...
 ```
 As a user you can register which guess you've made in Wordle.
 You should then input the feedback from Wordle for each of the letters from your guess.
-You can choose from
 ```
 > What was your word guess?
 OTHER
 Your guess was OTHER.